What is GDPR?

 • If you are a volunteer – 3 years from the date you last worked for us

 If you wish your personal data to be deleted prior to the timescales above, you should contact us and we will action such request within 7 working days.

 7) Protecting your Personal Data

 We have developed organisational and technical processes meaning that protecting your personal data is a high priority throughout our organisation.
-Trustees, employees and volunteers are all committed to complying with GDPR and this policy.
+Trustees, employees and volunteers are all committed to complying with UK GDPR and this policy.
 We will continue to monitor out IT hardware and software to ensure your personal data is protected.

 What to do if you believe there is a Personal Data Breach

 If you suspect there has been a potential or actual breach of your personal data then you should contact us as soon as possible detailing the nature of the breach (Notice of Breach).
 We will acknowledge your Notice of Breach within 3 working days and investigate the breach within an additional 7 working days.